upvdg/rnascope-qupath/README.md

 Script to detect RNAScope Spots in QuPath.

 # Code Description
-This script will apply a Laplacian of Gaussian filtered followed by a local maxima detector in order to locate RNAScope spots in fluorescent images.
+This script will apply a Laplacian of Gaussian filter followed by a local maxima detector in order to locate RNAScope spots in fluorescent images.
 The script works with an arbitrary number of channels, provided as a list.
 It is intended to run in QuPath[1] 0.4.3 or later.